BM-24

 The BM-24 is a multiple rocket launcher designed in the Soviet Union.
 It is capable of launching 240mm rockets from 12 launch tubes.
-Versions of the BM-24 have been mounted on the ZIS-151 6×6 Truck chassis and the AT-S tracked artillery tractor, forming the BM-24T from the latter.
-Production began out of Automotive Factory no. 2 in 1947 Moscow.
+Versions of the BM-24 have been mounted on the ZIS-151 and ZIL-157 6×6 Truck chassis and the AT-S tracked artillery tractor, forming the BM-24T from the latter.
+Production began out of Automotive Factory no. 2 in 1947 in Moscow.
 Israel operated one battalion, consisting of vehicles captured from Egypt in the Six-Day War.
 The battalion took part in the Yom Kippur War and the 1982 Lebanon War.